Long-time Freeness in the Kicked Top: Free cumulants dynamics

 In Fig.~\ref{OTOCnumerical}, we compare the evolution of the 8-OTOC, with the various free cumulants of $\hat A_0$ which appear in its decomposition, namely

 We observe that at long times, the evolution of the 8-OTOC is given only by $\kappa_{8}(t,0,\dots,t,0)$, while the other contributions decay to zero more rapidly.
-In other words, the higher free cumulant constitutes the slowest contribution to the $2n$-OTOC and one can identify the two as
+In other words, the higher free cumulant constitutes the biggest contribution to the $2n$-OTOC and one can identify the two as

-At long times, where the free cumulants saturate to a plateau, this feature is compatible with the scaling observed in Eq.~\eqref{eq:plateau}.
-Products of $\alpha$ free cumulants scale as $D^{-\alpha}$.
-Hence, the only contribution scaling as $D^{-1}$ is given by $\kappa_{2n}$, which dominates over the other terms and gives the total saturation of the $2n$-OTOC. \\Eq.~\eqref{eq:momcum} is also valid in the intermediate regime, where, furthermore, the numerical results in Fig.~\ref{OTOCnumerical} show that for this model freeness is reached exponentially fast
+At long times, where the free cumulants reach a plateau, this feature is compatible with the scaling observed in Eq.~\eqref{eq:plateau} for which products of $\alpha$ free cumulants saturates to $D^{-\alpha}$.
+Hence, $\kappa_{2n}$, being the only contribution saturating to $D^{-1}$, dominates over the other smaller terms and gives the plateau value of the $2n$-OTOC. \\Eq.~\eqref{eq:momcum} is also valid in an intermediate regime at sufficiently long-times.
+Furthermore, the numerical results in Fig.~\ref{OTOCnumerical} show that for this model freeness is reached exponentially fast

 The quantities $\tau_n$ so defined,